Home A-Z Commands 50 Most Commonly Used YUM Command Examples for RHEL

 $ sudo yum --showduplicates list httpd

-This command will show all versions of the httpd package available to your system.
+This command will show all versions of the httpd package that are available to your system.
 It is also useful when you are looking to find the specific name of an RPM package before proceeding to installation.

 $ sudo yum search --showduplicates emacs